bbradt/dfncluster/README.md

 ## FBIRN Dataset

-The FBIRN dataset was trained in the exact same manner as the simulated Guassian dataset.
-First, the supervised models were trained without clustering or beta feature generation.
+We trained the FBIRN dataset in same manner as the simulated Guassian dataset.
+First, we trained the the supervised learning models without any clustering or beta feature generation to establish a baseline accuracy.
 As expected, the classifiers failed to consistently achieve AUC scores outside of the 0.40-0.60 range suggesting that all the models produced random diagnoses.
 The baseline results are displayed below.

 ![](images/fbirn_pre_clustering_AUC.png?raw=true)

-Next we trained the models on the FBIRN data after clustering and using only cluster assignments.
-No beta features were generated to reduce the dimensionality of the training dataset.
+Next we trained the models on the FBIRN data using only cluster assignments.
+No beta features were generated to reduce the dimensionality of the dataset.
 The results are displayed below.

 <img width="86%" src="results/fbirn_assignments_accuracy.png?raw=true" /> <img width="12%" src="results/accuracy_legend.png?raw=true" />

-The results indicated that is was possible for some of the clustering algorithms to lift the AUC scores to an average of 0.70 for most supervised models with the exclusion the Voting learner.
-The one exception was DBSCAN which failed to move the AUC from 0.50.
+The results indicated that most clustering algorithms could lift the AUC scores to an average of 0.70 with the exclusion the Voting learner.
+K-Means, Gaussian Mixture Models, Bayesian Gaussian Mixture Model all produced similar AUC scores suggesting that each clustering algorithm discovered the same centroids in the FBIRN data.
+DBSCAN failed to find a sufficient number of centroids in the FBIRN data to improve AUC scores.
+DBSCAN only found 2 centroids as opposed to 5 centroids found by all other clustering algorithms.

 Regardless, none of these models achieved a high enough score to be used in a clinical environment.
-It was surmised the number of features in the datasets had to be reduced from cluster assignments over time to beta features in order for the supervised learning models to accurately diagnose patients.
+We surmised that the number of features in the datasets needed to be reduced from cluster assignments over time to beta features in order for the supervised learning models to accurately diagnose patients.

+After generating the beta feature, we obtained much higher AUC score across all the clustering algorithms.
-After performing beta features generation with clustering, the final results for the FBIRN dataset were obtained and are displayed below.
+The final results for the FBIRN dataset are displayed below.

 | Clustering Algorithm | SVM               | Multilayer Perceptron | Logistic Regression | Passive Aggressive Classifier | Perceptron        | Random Forest     | Extra Trees       |
 | -------------------- | ----------------- | --------------------- | ------------------- | ----------------------------- | ----------------- | ----------------- | ----------------- |